 Where To Buy Transmitters

-Aloft Hobbies is the only authorized repair facility for FrSky in North America.
+Aloft Hobbies is an authorized repair facility for FrSky in North America.
 You will not have to ship your radio overseas for service.
 Parts and labor are covered for the first year.

 Companion For OpenTX PC Software